Stocks dip from record levels ahead of Fed

 Many investors, however, stayed on the sidelines ahead of the Fed's policy meeting ending on Wednesday, where the U.S. central bank is expected to confirm that it will maintain its easy monetary policy to bolster the economy.

-Markets were also awaiting for results from U.S. tech heavyweights Microsoft and Alphabet later on Tuesday.
+Markets were also awaiting for results from U.S. tech heavyweights Microsoft (MSFT.O) and Alphabet (GOOGL.O) later on Tuesday.

 "There are yet to be any real punctures in the global risk balloon at the moment," said Deutsche Bank strategist Jim Reid in a note.
 "We'll have to wait and see if these upcoming events might throw this off course."

-In extended trade, Tesla shares dipped about 0.4% even after the electric car maker beat Wall Street expectations for first-quarter revenue.
+In extended trade, Tesla (TSLA.O) shares dipped about 0.4% even after the electric car maker beat Wall Street expectations for first-quarter revenue. read more

 Copper prices hit a 10-year high over supply worries in top producer Chile and as investors hope for an improvement in global demand amid a stable economic recovery.